mjid8/yoopi-sentinel/README.md

 ---

-## about
+# about

-built by majid as a learning project that got serious [yoopi technologies](https://yoopitech.com) — gpl v3
+built by majid as a learning project got some free resources and help from
+[yoopi technologies](https://yoopitech.com) — gpl v3

 leave a ⭐ if it helped and open an issue if something breaks